nioinnovation/react-nuik/docs/components/toggle.md

 The Toggle gives the ability to select an item with two possible states: `on` and `off`.

 The `checked` attribute is required.
+When `checked` is `true` the element is `on`.
+When `checked` is `false` the element is `off`.

 The click handler is defined outside the component, in the component's container, as shown in the example below.
-This allows you to define the criteria for the Toggle.
+This allows you to define actions that happen with the Toggle.
 In the example, the click handler converts the state to a boolean and toggles between `true` and `false`.

 The label for the Toggle, if defined, will be placed above the toggle element.

+You can specify the text you would like to appear when the element in `on` in the `onLabel` property.

+You can specify the text you would like to appear when the element is `off` in the `offLabel` property.

+You can specify `on` and `off` indicator colors for the slide in the `onColor` and `offColor` properties.

+Default labels and colors are provided if you do not specify them.

+Use the `noLabel` property to indicate you do not wish to display the default label.

 You can use a Toggle as part of a List or as an element in a form.
 You can apply any logic you choose.